blundeln/pylens/INSTALL.rst

 Most objects declare their own tests, so the following will run all tests cases::

-  $ python testing/run_tests.py test
+  $ python testing/run_tests.py all_tests

 Or, to test specific things::

-  $ python testing/run_tests.py test And
+  $ python testing/run_tests.py test And AnyOf
   $ python testing/run_tests.py test iface_test

 For detailed debug log (using module nbdebug), run like this::

   $ NBDEBUG="" python testing/run_tests.py test iface_test